bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 ### "self" path

-null or [] are considered "self paths" that represent the entire value of a store. they are legitimate though they are wierd and potentially expensive; you can for instance create a tree that is a clone of the entire store.
+null or [] are considered "self paths" that represent the entire value of a forest. they are legitimate though they are wierd and potentially expensive; you can for instance create a branch that is a clone of the entire forest.

 ### unresolvable paths